ec-mentors/IT-ist-das-was-fuer-mich-i05/README.md

 In this sections we briefly describe the required actions when a new intake starts.

-1. Rename old repository and old team (to free names)
+1. Rename old repository and create a new one
-1. Create new repository and new team
+1. Delete old team and create a new one (managing teams requires owner status)
 1. Copy-paste old website into new repository, thereby
    * Discarding the Git-history
    * Deleting participant-related content